 If you’re looking for laughs, the Frog and Bucket Comedy Club hosts comedians from the national and international circuit!
 They list accessible toilets and ramped access on Euan’s Guide.

 Film buffs might prefer to visit HOME, a place for people to “enjoy cinema, theatre and film all under one roof”.
 They list regular audio described performances and BSL interpreted events on Euan’s Guide.
 If you'd like to see a live show, The Lowry in nearby Salford has been rated 4 star on Euan's Guide and one reviewer told us it was, “a very nice accessible venue with friendly and understanding staff”.
+There is also free parking nearby if displaying a Blue Badge.

 Try sit skiing!